 Nesoi and New Atlantis are not far apart from each other.
 Therefore, you can easily and quickly commute between both places.

 You can pay the weekly due amount and keep the house to yourself.
-Later on, after paying the full amount, you can get the house in your name.
+Later on, after spending the total amount, you can get the house in your name.

 Moreover, you can leave it anytime without any restrictions or complications.

-Here are a few disadvantages of using the Dream Home trait in Starfield:
+Here are a few disadvantages I would consider if you still want to use the Dream Home trait:

 The single episode 125,000 credit mortgage is a constant tension lurking over your head, especially at the start of the game, until you pay it off.